hazelcast/hazelcast-reference-manual/src/ClusterLoginModule.md

 ![](images/enterprise-onlycopy.jpg)

-All security attributes are carried in the `Credentials` object. `Credentials` is used by [LoginModule](http://docs.oracle.com/javase/7/docs/api/javax/security/auth/spi/LoginModule.html)s during the authentication process.
-User supplied attributes from `LoginModule`s are accessed by [CallbackHandler](http://docs.oracle.com/javase/7/docs/api/javax/security/auth/callback/CallbackHandler.html)s.
+All security attributes are carried in the `Credentials` object. `Credentials` is used by <a href="http://docs.oracle.com/javase/7/docs/api/javax/security/auth/spi/LoginModule.html" target="_blank">LoginModule</a> s during the authentication process.
+User supplied attributes from `LoginModule`s are accessed by <a href="http://docs.oracle.com/javase/7/docs/api/javax/security/auth/callback/CallbackHandler.html" target="_blank">CallbackHandler</a> s.
 To access the `Credentials` object, Hazelcast uses its own specialized `CallbackHandler`.
 During initialization of `LoginModules`, Hazelcast passes this special `CallbackHandler` into the `LoginModule.initialize()` method.

 `LoginModule` implementations should create an instance of `com.hazelcast.security.CredentialsCallback` and call the `handle(Callback[] callbacks)` method of `CallbackHandler` during the login process.